florykhan/airbnb-market-analysis/README.md

 ---

 ## 📈 Deliverables
-- SQL schema and analytical queries
+- **SQL** — schema and analytical queries (primary analytics)
-- Cleaned dataset (if applicable)
+- **Tableau** — dashboard showcasing key metrics and trends (including neighbourhood map)
-- Tableau dashboard showcasing key metrics and trends
+- **Notebooks** — used only for exploration and sanity checks; they inform SQL and dashboard design but are not the final deliverables
 - Written insights summarizing findings

 ---